JustinMWoo/AutoBattler/README.md

   <img src="Readme/Sets/Assassin.gif">

   + **Balance**
-  Units with this set gain damage for each unit to the left and defence for each unit to the right.
+  Units with this set gain damage for each unit to the left and defence for each unit to the right at the beginning of combat.
   <img src="Readme/Sets/Balance.gif">

   + **Berserker**